Russian Naval Infantry: Napoleonic War

 During the prelude to the war, in 1799 the Russian naval infantry took the French fortress at Corfu after a four-month siege.
 In 1806, a Russian landing force took Naples by storm and entered the Papal States.

 During the War of the Sixth Coalition, the Russian naval infantry distinguished itself against La Grande Armée at the Battle of Borodino (1812), Battle of Kulm (1813) and the Siege of Danzig.

 Crimean War

-By 1813, significant parts of the naval infantry were transferred to the Army & subsequently lost naval connections.
+By 1813, significant parts of the naval infantry were transferred to the army and subsequently lost naval connections.
 For almost 100 years, there were no large infantry units in the Russian Navy.
 Nevertheless, in 1854–1855, during the Siege of Sevastopol against British, French and Turkish troops, there were renewed calls for revival of the military's Naval Infantry units.
 17 separate sea battalions were formed and they participated in the defense of Sevastopol.

 Early 20th century

 Russo-Japanese War

 In 1904, during the Russo-Japanese War, the naval infantry defended Port Arthur against Japanese forces.
-Personnel were recruited from regular sailors & naval crews to make up the numbers.
-Seven separate naval rifle battalions, a separate landing squad of sailors, three separate sea rifle companies and several machine-gun teams were formed.
+Personnel were recruited from regular sailors and naval crews to make up the numbers.
+Seven separate naval rifle battalions, a separate landing squad of sailors, three separate sea rifle companies, and several machine gun teams were formed.